Purity Feels Safer and More Energetic!

 January, 2025: Kithalani Community Sand Dam Complete!

 Kithalani Community, Kenya, now has access to a new water source, thanks to your donation!
 We constructed a sand dam on the riverbed, which will raise the water table and naturally filter water over time.
-We also built a new hand-dug well with a hand pump adjacent to the sand dam, providing the community with a safer method to draw the drinking water supplied by the dam.
+We also built a new protected dug well with a hand pump adjacent to the sand dam, providing the community with a safer method to draw the drinking water supplied by the dam.

 The sand dam is complete!